harleydutton/tabula-rasa/sections/intro/Sections List.md

 - [[Descriptors]] -- definition, and creation
 - [[Character]] -- definition, creation, and progression
 - [[Setting]] -- definition, creation, and progression
-- [[Getting Started as a Storyteller]] -- how to run this; setting, npcs, limits, veto, etc.